Authentic Lessons for 21st Century Learning

 Transition to slide 4 and briefly discuss the student-friendly objectives for today's visit.
 Additionally, take this opportunity to address the essential questions: "What steps do I need to take to reach my future goals?
 How can I fund my postsecondary education goals?"
 If you plan to complete an in-person campus visit with students, you may wish to list that in the objectives.

 Go to slide 5.
 Ask students "What are some things you can do that would increase your chances of getting into college?"
-Invite students to "popcorn" to share their answers.
+Invite students to share their answers in "popcorn" style.

 Explore